Ferrari Testarossa: Reception

-The car received a positive reception from the automotive press - it was featured on the cover of Road & Track magazine nine times in just five years.
-It lost comparison tests to Lamborghini Countach, Alpina B10 Bi-Turbo and BMW M5.
+The car received a positive reception from the automotive press - it was featured on the cover of Road & Track magazine 10 times from December 1984 through July 1989.
+It lost comparison tests to the Lamborghini Countach, Alpina B10 Bi-Turbo and BMW M5.

 Well-known Testarossa owners included Elton John, Marti Pellow, Alain Delon, O. J. Simpson, Rod Stewart, Michael Jordan, Mike Tyson, John Carmack, Dr. Dre, M.C.
 Hammer, Austrian Formula One racing driver Gerhard Berger, and Gary Monsieur.
 Don Johnson, who famously drove a white Testarossa on Miami Vice, was gifted a brand-new silver 1989 Testarossa by Enzo Ferrari himself, who was a fan of Miami Vice.
 Michael Mann, executive producer of the series, also had a custom painted, blue metallic Testarossa.

-Jack Nerad of Driving Today states, the Testarossa "... [was] a car designed and built to cash in on an image.
-And since cashing in was what the Eighties were all about, it was the perfect vehicle for its time.
-The saving grace was, it was also a damn good automobile."

 As Ferrari's flagship model during the 1980s, the car made numerous appearances in pop culture, most notably in the arcade game Out Run, and in the third, fourth, and fifth seasons of Miami Vice.
 The car has subsequently become synonymous with 1980s "yuppies" and is an icon of 1980s retro culture.
 Its signature side strakes have become a popular aftermarket body component for wide arch aesthetic body kits.
 The side strakes also spawned body kits that were designed for cars such as the Pontiac Fiero and the Mazda B-Series pickup trucks (these were referred to as "Truxtarossa" kits), in addition to a wide variety of Japanese and American sports cars and motorcycles such as the Honda VFR.